Canvas FAQs for SWOSU University Faculty

 My course list doesn't show all of my Canvas courses!
 How do I access them?

 Canvas displays up to 12 courses in the Courses drop-down menu.
 Once users have more than 12 courses, they may customize the drop-down menu to choose which courses will display.
-Click here for a tutorial on how to do so.
+View the tutorial on how to customize the drop-down menu.
 After a semester ends, your courses from that semester will be retired from your course list.
 Also, if you're involved in many courses at once during a semester, you may not see all of your courses on your course list.
 In any case, you can always access all of your courses, past and present.
 Click on your course list and when that dropdown list pops open, look for the text at lower right that says “View all courses.”
-Click on that text and you'll be taken to a new screen which will list all of your courses, past and present alike.
+Click on that text and you will be taken to a new screen which will list all of your courses, past and present alike.
 Click on a course's name to enter it.

 I need help with Discussions.